SpencerBenson/map-pins/readme.txt

 A: Yes.
 The database is maintained on the network level.

 == Screenshots ==

-1. Map pins map on a page
-2. Map pins search list
+1. Map pins with map, list and search bar
-3. Map pins admin page

 == Changelog ==